highway-to-urhell/highway-to-urhell/README.md

 ## Add custom vizualisation

 For add your custom vizualisation you must :
-* implements the interface io.highway.to.urhell.generator.TheJack
+* implements the interface com.highway2urhell.generator.TheJack
 * add your class in highway-to-url distribution

 ## Supports